 - Kidney disease—Use with caution.
 The effects of may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you or your child meropenem. meropenem is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.
+A nurse or other trained health professional will give you or your child meropenem.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so the needle will need to stay in place for at least 15 to 30 minutes.

-It is very important that your doctor check you or your child closely while you are receiving meropenem.
+It is very important that your doctor check you or your child's progress closely while you are receiving meropenem.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Meropenem may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive meropenem.
+Meropenem may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving meropenem.